Implicit Regularization Effects of the Sobolev Norms in Image Processing: Analysis on Sobolev Norms

 \section{Analysis on Sobolev Norms}

-In this section, we briefly review the definitions and properties of the $L^2$-based Sobolev norms, followed by discussing the implicit regularization effects and potentials in solving linear inverse problems through mathematical analysis and numerical examples.
-We draw connections of the Sobolev norms to the quadratic Wasserstein distance~\cite{villani2003topics} in Section~\ref{sect:W2} and the Sobolev gradient~\cite{calderMY10} in Section~\ref{sect:sob_grad}.
+In this section, we briefly review the definitions and properties of the $L^2$-based Sobolev norms, followed by discussing the implicit regularization effects in \Cref{sec:Hs_analysis}.
+We draw connections of the Sobolev norms to a Bayesian interpretation of data fidelity in~\Cref{sec:baysian}, the quadratic Wasserstein distance~\cite{villani2003topics} in~\Cref{sect:W2}, and the Sobolev gradient~\cite{calderMY10} in~\Cref{sect:sob_grad}.
+Lastly in~\Cref{sect:conv-rate}, we discuss how the choice of the Sobolev norm can affect the convergence rate of the gradient descent algorithm.